HUST-NingKang-Lab/GAN-GMHI/README.md

 bash demo/Merge.py "demo/output/Non-healthy-BER.csv"
 ```

-For convenience, we provide the script `demo/run.sh` to perform all steps.
+For convenience, we provide the script `demo/run.sh` to perform all the steps.
 ```bash
 bash demo/run.sh
 ```